uvarc/rc-website/content/post/2026-may-maintenance.md

 #### NVHPC

 Starting from 26.1, the `nvhpc` toolchain will become a complete toolchain (compiler + MPI + math libary).
 Instead of building our own OpenMPI with the NVIDIA compilers, we will switch to the bundled HPC-X (NVIDIA's modified OpenMPI).
 Simply run `module load nvhpc/26.1`.
 Do not load `nvompi` or `openmpi`.
+In Slurm scripts replace `srun` with `mpirun`.

 Users who build MPI code using NVIDIA compilers should test out the new toolchain as soon as possible.
 We recommend against cross-compiling (e.g. building on the frontend) as it can often lead to "illegal instruction" errors at runtime.
 We recommend building on an Ampere GPU (A40, A6000, A100).